sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_2_CORTEX_ANALYST.md

 1. In the Semantic View builder, click the **Save** button at the top right
 2. Your semantic model is now ready to use!

-**What Gets Saved:**
-- ✅ All table definitions and relationships
-- ✅ Verified queries
-- ✅ Custom metrics (Profit)
-- ✅ Named filters (large_order)
-- ✅ Custom instructions (formatting, percentages, date filters)

 Your semantic model is now available for natural language queries through Cortex Analyst and **Snowflake Intelligence**!

----

-### Example Questions You Can Now Ask

-With your semantic model configured, you can ask a wide variety of business questions in natural language.
-Here are some examples:

-**Basic Revenue Questions:**
-- What was the total revenue in 2024?
-- Show me daily revenue for the last 30 days
-- What's our best performing product line?

-**Regional Analysis:**
-- Compare revenue across all regions
-- Which region had the highest growth in 2024?
-- Sales revenue for product categories sold in Europe in 2024 & YoY % Growth

-**Product Analysis:**
-- Top 5 products by revenue
-- Show me revenue by product line over time
-- What's the average order value by product category?

-**Time-Based Queries:**
-- Monthly revenue trend for 2024
-- Quarter-over-quarter revenue comparison
-- Daily cumulative revenue in December 2023

-**Advanced Queries (Using Custom Metrics & Filters):**
-- Monthly profit in Europe per category
-- List large orders from last month
-- Profit margin by region
-- Show me large orders with profit breakdown

-**Percentage & Comparison Queries:**
-- Percentage of revenue per region
-- YoY revenue growth by product line
-- What percentage of total revenue comes from Electronics?

-Try these questions in the Playground tab or through Snowflake Intelligence to see how Cortex Analyst translates them into SQL!

 ---